Tiana125/2020i2p/doc_i2p/assessment2/Data_Biography_17060078.md

 ### 5. What useful information is it missing?

-Regarding the _property information_ section, there is no column that specifies whether the property is wheelchair accessible or pet friendly.
-A cleaning fee, usually applicable to every tenant, could be added to the _price_ section.
-There is no _past bookings_ information as well.
+Structurally, columns with most information missing are: "neighbourhood_group_cleansed", "bathrooms", and "calendar_updated".
+Column with no information is "license".
+Other information that could be added to fulfill more research purposes are:  _past bookings_, whether the property is wheelchair accessible or pet friendly, etc. .

 ---